 - Use a couple drops of Dawn blue dish soap to hand wash your diapers in your bathtub (instead of your regular detergent) and run extra rinses to get rid of any suds

 - Use a soft toothbrush and some dish soap to gently scrub the diaper

 **Always check with your diaper's manufacturer first so that you don't risk voiding any warranties!**

 My diapers stink, but don't repel!

 It sounds like you may not be using enough detergent and you have urine buildup because your diapers are not getting clean.
 I would suggest adding more detergent and making sure your washer's water level is set to the highest setting.
 You may also find it helpful to start your wash routing with a quick cold wash to ensure all urine and solid matter is flushed out prior to your full wash with detergent.

 My diapers stink, and they're also repelling and leaking!

-You may have some buildupfrom detergent or other laundry additives.
+You may have some buildup from minerals, creams or laundry additives.
 First do a deep cleaning of your diapers.
-Start with clean diapers and run several hot washes without any detergent.
-You may also need to change detergents or use less in each wash.
+Start with clean diapers and run several hot washes with 2x the amount of detergent you'd normally use.
+Follow with 2-3 hot wash cycles without detergent.
 We also do not suggest using any additives like fabric softeners, OxyClean, vinegar, or dryer sheets.

 My natural fiber diapers are crunchy and scratchy.

-Detergent buildup can often cause diapers to become stiff and crunchy.
-Deep cleaning your diapers and reducing the amount of detergent you're using on a regular basis should solve this problem.
+Mineral or urine buildup can often cause diapers to become stiff and crunchy.
+If you have hard water, try adding a water softening agent like Calgon to your wash cycle.
+Check with your diaper manufacturer first.
+You may also need to increase the amount of detergent you are using.
 It is also possible that your diapers are crunchy from line or rack drying.
 Tumble dry your diapers for 10-15 minutes with a damp towel after removing them from the line or rack to "fluff" them.